Survey of Information Encoding Techniques for DNA: Initial Approaches

 One of the main advances proposed by this approach is a more general encoding based on the Huffman code.
-Previous methods encoded only letters, with an obvious lack of numbers and punctuation.
-For text encoding, a complete keyboard input set (including shift, space and so on) is encoded by splitting the symbols into three groups of under 25 characters each.
+Previous methods have encoded a limited set of symbols---such as, for example, only letters without no digits or punctuation, or a very short message with symbols (albeit a small subset of keyboard scan codes) as in the encoding of "E=mc\textasciicircum2 1905!" by \cite{Yachie2007Alignment-basedOrganisms} (Section~\ref{sse:yachie}).
+However, the important factor is the potential number of available symbols an encoding scheme offers, rather than the number that is actually used in a demonstration encoding.
+In this approach, for text encoding, a complete keyboard input set (including shift, space and so on) is encoded by splitting the symbols into three groups of under 25 characters each.
 Each group has a header, denoted by one or few nucleotides.
 More specifically, Group 1 $\rightarrow$ \texttt{G}, Group 2 $\rightarrow$ \texttt{TT} and Group 3 $\rightarrow$ \texttt{TA}.
 The characters in each group are encoded in decreasing order of their frequency, as is common for Huffman codes.
 For example, the letter \textit{e} is encoded as \texttt{GCT}, where \texttt{G} denotes the group header and \texttt{CT} is the encoding for \textit{e}, \textit{shift} is \textit{GTC} and \textit{g} is \textit{GAAT} and encoding the word \textit{Egg} thus becomes \textit{GTCGCTGAATGAAT}.

 For music, a single column is used to provide encodings for note values, pitches and meter.
 For example, a \texttt{D} half-note is encoded as \texttt{CGTT}, where \texttt{G} denotes the \texttt{D} and the \texttt{TT} indicates a half-note.
 Encodings are provided for all other notes.